 - Preheat the waffle iron according to the manufacturer's directions (or to 400°F if your waffle maker has a temperature gauge).

-- Place flour, baking powder, sugar, and salt in a large bowl.
+- Place flour, sugar, baking powder, and salt in a large bowl.
 Whisk to combine.

 - In a small bowl, mix egg yolks, milk, butter, and vanilla extract.
 Set aside.